'It's no one's fault': Omicron-linked wedding venue calls for support for families involved

 Wiles told the Herald earlier today she would stay away from bars and restaurants as people were often unmasked which could encourage transmission.

-However, White believed the risk was low as businesses complied with the Government's Red settings, such as 100-person limit for vaccinated customers.
+However, White believed the risk was low as businesses complied with the Government's red settings, such as a 100-person limit for vaccinated customers.

 "Because all our workforce is vaccinated, and all the guests who come into the venues are vaccinated.
 We also have control measures such as 'seated and separated'."